UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/README.md

 | WI23G | Winter 2023 Enrollment & Drop Data (Graduate Only) | CSE, COGS, MATH, ECE graduate courses | [Here](https://github.com/UCSD-Historical-Enrollment-Data/2023WinterGrad) |
 | SP23 | Spring 2023 Enrollment & Drop Data | All undergraduate courses & CSE, COGS, MATH, ECE graduate courses | [Here](https://github.com/UCSD-Historical-Enrollment-Data/2023Spring) |

-## Content
+> **Note**:
-**This** repository simply contains a bunch of random scripts to help me clean up and process the enrollment data, documentation regarding how the CSV files are structured, and links to the sibling repositories. **Each sibling repository** contains CSV files which contains information regarding the number of seats available at some time for certain classes.
+> **This** repository simply contains a bunch of random scripts to help me clean up and process the enrollment data, documentation regarding how the CSV files are structured, and links to the sibling repositories. **Each sibling repository** contains CSV files which contains information regarding the number of seats available at some time for certain classes.
 There are also some scripts designed to help clean and analyze the data.
 Additionally, there are pre-generated plots of each course that is being tracked.

 ## Documentation
 Below, you can find some documentation to get you started.